Again, With Love

 Here is how to put all of that into practice.

-Fear is doing the refusing, not the person.
+It helps to picture the bath from their side.
 Water arriving from overhead can startle.
 A cool bathroom on bare skin is miserable.
 Being undressed by someone, even a spouse, can feel exposing and confusing when the memory of "we do this every week" is gone.
-And having things done to you, rather than with you, strips away the last feeling of control.
-Once you read the refusal as fear, the fixes almost write themselves: warmth, privacy, slowness, and a job for their own hands.
+And having things done to you, rather than with you, can take away the last feeling of control.
+Resistance can be saying fear, discomfort, pain, embarrassment, confusion, or a need for control.
+Watch how your person responds and change one part of the setup at a time.
+Warmth, privacy, a slower pace, and a task for their own hands are good places to start.

 Set it up before anyone gets near the water:

-- Pick their best hour, which for many people with dementia is mid-morning.
+• Pick their calmest hour, whichever one that turns out to be.
 Never rush it, and never spring it on them.

-- Cover as you go.
+• Cover as you go.
 A large towel over the shoulders, undressing one part at a time.
-Less exposure, less fear.
+The National Institute on Aging suggests the towel to help them feel less exposed.

 Then, during:

 Lower the target, not your care.
 A towel bath (warm, wet towels and a no-rinse soap, done in a warm room or even in bed) gets a person genuinely clean without a single step into a shower.
-Alternate it with sponge baths at the sink for the face, underarms, and groin, which are the parts that actually need daily attention.
-A full bath or shower two or three times a week is plenty for most older adults, so a missed day costs nothing.
-Protect the relationship first; the hygiene has more flexible options than most families realize.
+Alternate it with a sponge bath at the sink.
+The National Institute on Aging suggests aiming for two or three full baths or showers a week and staying flexible, and on the days a full bath or shower isn't possible, a sponge bath to clean the face, hands, feet, underarms, and private areas.
+Protect the relationship first; the hygiene has more flexible options than it first appears.

-Call if the refusal is new and sudden, especially with other sudden changes like sharper confusion or sleepiness, because a quick shift can signal something medical such as pain, infection, or a medication problem.
+Call if the refusal is new and sudden, because a quick shift can signal something medical such as pain, infection, or a medication problem.
+If it arrives alongside confusion that is new, or sharply worse than the confusion they usually live with, that is a 911 call rather than a same-day one, and when you can't tell how sharp it is, make it the 911 call.
+Other sudden changes, like new sleepiness, are the same-day call.
 Mention it too if you notice wincing, guarding a body part, or skin changes like redness and sores, since pain that they can't name often shows up as refusal.
 A doctor can also connect you with an occupational therapist or bath aide if the physical parts are getting unsafe for either of you.

 Bathing is one of the hardest, least talked-about tasks in dementia care, and it usually falls to one untrained, exhausted person.
 If a bath went badly this week and your patience broke, that is the cost of doing something very hard alone, not the truth of who you are.
 The next bath is a fresh start, for both of you.